aaronLiu0011/Appendix-Green-TFP-Analysis-Guangdong/README.md

 # Appendix-Green-TFP-Analysis-Guangdong
 This repository contains the online appendix for the research paper "Analysis of Green Total Factor Productivity in Guangdong Province."
 The appendix includes the original data used in the study, as well as supplementary tables and figures.

-In this research, we investigate the green total factor productivity (TFP) in Guangdong Province, exploring the relationship between environmental sustainability and economic performance.
+In this research, we investigate the green total factor productivity (GTFP) in Guangdong Province, exploring the relationship between environmental sustainability and economic performance.
 The online appendix provides access to the raw data used for analysis, allowing others to reproduce the results and conduct further research.

 Additionally, the appendix includes relevant tables and figures that support the findings presented in the paper.
 These visuals offer additional insights and facilitate a deeper understanding of the research outcomes.